John Joel Glanton: Glanton organization

 After the summer of 1849, Glanton and his employees were hired by Mexican authorities to eliminate Apaches in northern Mexico and what is now part of the Southwestern United States.
 For increased income, their organization scalped Native war tribes who had been attacking settlers in America and Mexico to claim the bounty for scalps.
 The soldier and memoirist Samuel Chamberlain claimed he worked as a member of the organization.
 According to Chamberlain, Glanton's second-in-command was a Texian known as Judge Holden.
 Reneging on their contracts, the state of Chihuahua put a bounty on the heads of the organization, declaring them outlaws in December 1849.
 Chihuahuan authorities drove them out to Sonora.
 Eventually they wore out their Sonoran welcome and moved north into the Arizona territory.

-Glanton Massacre
+Death

-In Arizona the Glanton organization became partners in a ferry at the Yuma Crossing of the Colorado River, a popular crossing for settlers and prospectors traveling to and from California during the California Gold Rush.
+In Arizona, the Glanton organization became partners in a ferry at the Yuma Crossing of the Colorado River, a popular crossing for settlers and prospectors traveling to and from California during the California Gold Rush.
 According to claims from competing ferry operators, the Glantons sometimes killed Mexican and American passengers returning from the gold-fields to take their money and goods.
 Other accounts claim they destroyed a boat and killed some Quechans operating a rival ferry near Pilot Knob.
 At dawn on April 23, 1850, a band of Quechans led by Caballo en Pelo killed him with an axe and scalped Glanton and most of his organization to establish the tribe's ferry monopoly.
 Hearing of the massacre, California officials recruited a militia in the ill-fated Gila Expedition against the Quechan tribe.